Spin-selective coherent light scattering from ion crystals

-Emerging microscopic phenomena feature astonishing collective properties, and trapped ion crystals offer unique opportunities for their classical or quantum simulation.
+{\it Introduction - }~Emerging microscopic phenomena feature astonishing collective properties, and trapped ion crystals offer unique opportunities for their classical or quantum simulation.
 This includes the study of defect formation in (structural) phase transitions \cite{islam2011onset, liprobing, ulm2013observation,pyka2013topological} but also magnetic phase transitions, which have been implemented first using a quantum simulator with two ions \cite{friedenauer2008simulating}, but now employ scaled-up systems for uncovering a plethora of magnetic phases \cite{Blatt2012,zhang2017observation,zhang2017observation53,noel2022measurement,jurcevic2017direct,islam2011onset, kim2011quantum, schneider2012}.
 There is high interest in quantum simulations with even larger and eventually two-dimensional systems~\cite{ROOS,guo2023hundredions,alteeigenezickzackpaper}, as these would allow for analyzing frustrated spin models that feature elusive properties but are notoriously hard to predict from numerical simulations \cite{frustratedbermudez2011}.
 In a typical quantum simulation run, spins are initialized, their mutual interactions are switched on, and after a desired evolution time, the spin projection is recorded for each site by imaging laser-induced fluorescence on a spatial-resolving detector~\cite{bruzewicz2019trapped}.
 The interesting question is whether spin textures, as the outcome of a quantum simulation run, can be recorded alternatively.
-Could spin-correlations be directly and in-situ detected from observing interferences in the intensity of collectively scattered photons?
+In particular, the question arises whether spin structures can be detected directly and in-situ by observing the interferences of photons coherently scattered by spins in a particular spin orientation.